vvundama/trioflowgate/README.md

 # flowgateAppendR
 All programs in this repository pertain to flow cytometry analysis.
-Here are fascinating applications of coding in academic medical research.
+Here are the programs that helped me immunophenotype Natural Killer T-like, Senescent T, and Double Positive T Cells.